eeeibrahimsahin/BoatAppMVC/README.md

 Please make sure to update tests as appropriate.

 ## Credits
-We wrote this application together Ehsan Muradi and @aysegulcayir as a team.
+We wrote this application together @ehsanmor and @aysegulcayir as a team.